TiantianZ399/Deep-Decison-Optimize/experiments/riplm_dfl_benchmark/README.md

-# RIPLM / DDO-MD collaborator-style shortest-path benchmark
+# RIPLM / DDO-MD shortest-path benchmark

 This repository contains a small but fully reproducible decision-focused learning benchmark that mirrors the *enumerate-all-feasible-paths* adaptation discussed in the conversation.